RoboSDK/Flow/README.md

 network flow will begin by exiting their main loop.

 At this point, transformers and publishers down the chain will be awaiting compute time for their coroutine.
-The receiver will then `flush` out the waiting transformer or publisher that is next in line, once that transformer is free the receiver will end.
-Then the transformer will repeat this until the publisher is reached at the beginning of the chain and then the publisher coroutines will end and exit their scope.
+The receiver will then `flush` out the waiting transformer or publish that is next in line, once that transformer is free the receiver will end.
+Then the transformer will repeat this until the publish is reached at the beginning of the chain and then the publish coroutines will end and exit their scope.

 <a name="2-examples"></a>